 Landhaus is a partnership between Matthew Lief, a chef, and Jakob Cirell, a butcher from Arcadian Pastures farm.
 They launched their farm to sandwich business this summer at the Smorgasburg in Williamsburg.
-Thick slabs of grilled bacon, on a stick or in a BLT, quickly became Landhaus’s signature.
+Thick slabs of grilled bacon, on a stick or in a BLT, quickly became a Landhaus signature specialty.

 1 2lb piece of skin-on smoky slab bacon